mezoni/smart_parser/README.md

 ## Parsing case-insensitive data

+There are no special features for parsing case-insensitive data.
+Parsing such data is only possible character by character.
+Below are examples of how this can be implemented.

-For the case when the result value is not important.
+Example for a case when the result value is not important.

 ```dart
 /// [void] **For**